 You may be eligible for financial support towards costs of travel, equipment, books and childcare.
 If you are aged 19 or over you may be eligible for an Advanced Learner Loan to cover tuition fees, further information is available from https://www.gov.uk/advanced-learner-loan.
 This loan may be written off, if you then go on to complete a Higher Education qualification.
 Please contact our Learner Futures Centre on 01223 226315 or email firstname.lastname@example.org

 A successful completion of the Access to HE diploma allows progression onto undergraduate courses in the UK.
 However, you will need to research courses carefully as some programmes have very specific entry requirements.

-Learners on this programme have progressed to a range of undergraduate courses such as Accounting & Finance, Business Management, Economics, International Business, Marketing, Tourism Management offered by a range of UK universities as well as higher education providers in the USA, Australia, Switzerland and their home countries.
+Learners on this programme have progressed to a range of undergraduate courses such as Accounting & Finance, Business Management, Economics, International Business, Marketing, Tourism Management and many others, offered by a range of UK universities as well as higher education providers in the USA, Australia, Switzerland and their home countries.